BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 ### Creating a function

 We can also create function to make a group of commands into one single function.
-For example, lets make a function to convert C to F.
+For example, lets make a function to convert F to C.

 ```r
 fahrenheit_to_celsius <- function(temp_F) {